” Never let it be said that fate itself could awe the soul of Richard.

 William was the second son of Richard Scrope, first Baron Scrope of Bolton.
 In his younger days he was sometimes associated with John of Gaunt, who made him Seneschal of Aquitaine in 1383.

 Subsequently, he secured the favour of Richard II, who made him Vice-Chamberlain of the Household in 1393, and granted him the castle and lordship of Marlborough.
-In that same year his father purchased the Kingdom of Mann for him, an example of provision was made for a younger son without dividing the main inheritance.
+In that same year his father purchased the Kingdom of Mann for him, an example of provision being made for a younger son without dividing the main inheritance.
 He was given the Garter in 1394, and after the fall of Arundel, Gloucester and Warwick in 1397 was made Earl of Wiltshire and given a share of the confiscated lands.
 In 1398 he was promoted to the important post of Lord Treasurer.

 Although Scrope gets little mention in the accounts of Richard II’s reign it is clear that by this time he had become a very influential man.
 He was given the custody of a number of royal castles, including Wallingford and Beaumaris.
 He was left in England when Richard II went to Ireland in 1399, and was, in effect, the “active ingredient” in a government under the chairmanship of Edmund of Langley, Duke of York.